bioinfo-ut/PhenotypeSeeker/README.md

 # PhenotypeSeeker
 Identify phenotype-specific k-mers and predict phenotype using sequenced bacterial strains
 ## Introduction
+PhenotypeSeeker identifies phenotype-specific k-mers, generates phenotype prediction model and predicts the phenotype from sequencing data.

+PhenotypeSeeker consist of two subprograms: 'PhenotypeSeeker modeling' and 'PhenotypeSeeker prediction', which both take either assembled contigs or raw-read data as an input.

+PhenotypeSeeker uses statistical model that can be trained automatically on isolates with known phenotype.
+The prediction of phenotypes takes less than a second per isolate if assembled genomes are used and less than a minute per isolate if raw sequencing data are used.
+Therefore, PhenotypeSeeker is well suited for predicting phenotypes from large sequencing datasets.

+The method is implemented in Python programming language and can be run on low-end Linux server and/or on laptop computers.
 ## Installation
 PhenotypeSeeker currently supports only Linux operating systems.